KeyArena upgrades will need to come with parking, traffic solutions

 - Why Portland and not Seattle gets pummeled with snow

 The study concludes that “the parking supply begins to reach capacity during large event evenings and weekend festivals’’ and causes congestion in surrounding neighborhoods.
-When crowds reach only 10,000 to 15,000 people, it adds, the parking supply is still 75-to-95 percent full.
+When crowds reach only 10,000 to 15,000 people, it adds, the parking supply is still 75 to 95 percent full.

-The study says even the arrival of Link Light Rail in 2035 will only alleviate part of the demand and that 6,700 parking stalls may still be needed unless there are “major changes to travel costs and behaviors” by then.
+The study says even the arrival of Link Light Rail in 2035 will alleviate only part of the demand and that 6,700 parking stalls may still be needed unless there are “major changes to travel costs and behaviors” by then.

 The Request for Proposals to renovate KeyArena, issued by the City of Seattle on Wednesday, calls for applicants to “develop vehicular and bicycle event parking management strategies, including area on-street parking, to minimize parking impacts on neighborhood streets, businesses and residents.’’